DataDog/documentation/content/en/security/cspm/detection_rules.md

 - [Webhooks][19]
 - Email

 On the [Rules][13] page, select a rule to open its details page.
 In the **Set severity and notifications** section, configure zero or more notification targets for each rule case.
 You cannot edit the preset severity.
-See [Notifications][7] for detailed instructions on configuring notifications for detection rules.
+See [Notifications][7] for detailed instructions on configuring notifications for compliance rules.

-Alternatively, create [notification rules][21] that span across multiple detection rules based on parameters such as severities, rule types, rule tags, signal attributes, and signal tags.
-This allows you to avoid having to manually edit notification preferences for individual detection rules.
+Alternatively, create [notification rules][21] that span across multiple compliance rules based on parameters such as severities, rule types, rule tags, signal attributes, and signal tags.
+This allows you to avoid having to manually edit notification preferences for individual compliance rules.

 **Note**: If a misconfiguration is detected for a rule with notifications enabled, the failed finding also appears on the [Signals Explorer][22].